Superior vena cava obstruction (SVCO)

 • breathlessness, because of swelling around the windpipe (trachea)

-• headaches, which get worse when you lean forward or bend over
+• headaches or feelings of fullness in the head, which get worse when you lean forward or bend over

-• facial swelling, with changes to your complexion
+• facial swelling, with changes to your natural skin colour and appearance (complexion)

 • changes in your eyesight